Positive Terahertz Photoconductivity in CdHgTe Under Hydrostatic Pressure: Samples and methods

 \subsection{Methods and the radiation source}

 The scheme of the experimental setup is shown in Fig.~\ref{Fig:1}(b).
 The photoconductivity was excited by normally incident monochromatic linearly polarized THz radiation.
 To measure the photoconductivity, an external DC bias $V= \pm 3$~V was applied to the circuit consisting of the sample and the load resistor $R_L = 1$~kOhm.
-The signal was picked up at the sample with the resistance $R\ll R_L$.
+The signal was picked up from the sample with the low resistance ($R << R_L$) and fed to a 50~MHz amplifier with a gain coefficient of 100.
 As a radiation source we used a line-tunable optically pumped pulsed molecular laser~\cite{Ganichev1982,Ganichev1995,Ganichev1998,Ganichev2005}.
 The laser with NH$_3$ gas serving as the active media provided a linearly polarized radiation with $f = 1.07$~THz ($\lambda = 280$~$\mu$m, $\hbar \omega =4.4$~meV).
 It operated in a pulsed regime with the pulse duration about 100~ns and the repetition rate of 1~Hz.
 The laser beam was focused using off-axis parabolic mirrors and controlled by a pyroelectric camera~\cite{Ganichev2002a}.
 It had an almost Gaussian shape with the spot diameter at the sample position about 1.5~mm.
 The peak power was measured by the fast photon-drag detector~\cite{Ganichev2006,Ganichev1985}.
-The highest peak intensities $I_{\rm max}$ of the THz pulses were about 200~kW/cm$^2$.
+The highest peak intensities of the THz pulses were about 200~kW/cm$^2$.
 In experiments with samples placed in the pressure cell the radiation intensity was 40 times lower because of absorption in the pressure cell liquid and the small output aperture of the entrance cone, see Fig.~\ref{Fig:1pressure}.
-To vary the intensity of the laser radiation, we used two circular wire grating polarizers: a first one was rotated, while the second one had a fixed position.
+To vary the intensity of the laser radiation, we used two wire grating polarizers: a first one was rotated, while the second one had a fixed position.
 This setup allowed us to vary the intensity of the radiation while ensuring that the output polarization remains unchanged~\cite{Hubmann2019,Candussio2021a}.